Running Buddhas: Ultra-endurance and the spiritual athlete

 Chanting and Mantra's

-You do not have to be religiously or spiritually inclined to practise mantra meditation - the constant repetition of a phrase, either quietly to yourself or spoken aloud in a constant refrain.
+You do not have to be religiously or spiritually inclined to practice mantra meditation - the constant repetition of a phrase, either quietly to yourself or spoken aloud in a constant refrain.
 Any phrase that taps into your potential and focuses on what you want to achieve will suffice.

 Try keeping part of your focus on your breathing, while calmly reciting over and over again (either aloud or in your mind) any of the following phrases - or make up some of your own: